rodnaph/cail/README.md

 When given a message to parse it will still require the connection to its associated folder to fetch its data from.
 The message body will prefer HTML content types.

+### Message IDs

+Be aware that the _:id_ attached to each message is dependent on its folder, and can change depending on if messages get deleted or moved.

 ## Attachments